This reptile has an S-shaped neck allowing it to pull its entire head into its shell.

 Common box turtles are solitary animals.
 They are shy and will stay out of sight of humans and other animals if at all possible.
 If turtles live near one another, it’s usually because there is an abundant food source.
 A group of turtles is called a bale.
 A bale may contain as few as three turtles or as many as 13.

-These turtles live in the central, eastern, and southern United States as well as in Mexico.
-These turtles live in moderate to warm climates.
+These turtles live in the central, eastern, and southern United States as well as in Mexico in moderate to warm climates.
 The turtles living in areas that get cold in the winter, go into hibernation to stay warm.
 They seek shelter in a hollow tree or burrow into the ground using their strong back legs.

 The habitat of Eastern box turtles includes forests, marshy areas, meadows, and fields.
 Normally, their range includes a water source such as a pond or stream.
 Alternatively, ornate box turtles live on prairies and in grassy areas.